 Bixi is the native app for Bixi services in Montreal, Toronto and Ottawa/Gatineau.

 All these apps show how many Bixi bikes are available nearby and how many slots are open, in real time.
 Most cover other cities as well as Montreal.
 It's mostly a question of figuring out which features and aesthetics you prefer.

 Real-time tracking of the progress of Montreal snow clearance after big storms.
 As of January 2015 it's operating in Ahuntsic-Cartierville, Côte-des-Neiges-NDG, Mercier-Hochelaga-Maisonneuve, Villeray-St-Michel-Park-Ex and Ville-Marie, and is expected to be extended to other boroughs after this beta rollout.
 Also available for Android.

 After snowstorms, the city of Montreal provides some free parking spots so streets can be cleared faster.
 This app locates them for you.

 Tourism and culture info

 Montreal Museums displays local museums by name or proximity, suggests what's hot, proposes cultural walks, and allows you to select permanent or temporary exhibits.
 The Museum of Fine Arts has its own app as well.McCord Museum functions as a guide to the history museum on Sherbrooke Street.
 Flip between English and French.
-FREE.
-The museum has another app called Musée Urbain that lets you see how various locations throughout downtown and Old Montreal looked in archival photos.
+The museum has another app called Montreal Urban Museum that lets you see how various locations throughout downtown and Old Montreal looked in archival photos.
 There's also Montreal Then and Now City Guide which offers a similar function.
 Montréal Avant is yet another in the category.

 Poynt is not limited to Montreal, but will use your location to suggest movies, restaurants and other businesses and seems to have a decent database of Montreal information.
 Yelp is perhaps a better known app of the same type.
 There's also Around Me.